Mining – a historic threat to clean water and air

 Non-metallic mining is the extraction of stone, sand, rocks, and other similar minerals.
 The most common example of a non-metallic mine is a quarry.
 These mines extract minerals such as limestone, granite, gravel, or sand which are used for road building, landscaping, building supplies for homes, and other everyday uses.
 More recently, Wisconsin has seen a boom in frac sand mining, which targets a specific type of sand particle that is utilized in natural gas extraction.

 While not as dangerous as the sulfuric acid produced by metallic mining, sand and silica from the mines, or from trucks transporting the minerals, is easily airborne and can be a serious public health hazard.
 Non-metallic mines require large quantities of water to control dust, or to wash sand before its sale.
 Diverting large amounts of surface or groundwater can impair the rights of nearby or downstream users as well as harm the environment.
 Finally, frac sand mining uses a mixture of chemical flocculants that can contaminate rivers and drinking water supplies when the diverted water is discharged.
-Unfortunately, non-metallic mines are much harder to monitor because there are currently no state regulations that specifically govern their conduct, and town and county regulations for these facilities rarely exist.
+Unfortunately, non-metallic mines are much harder to monitor because there are currently no state regulations that specifically govern their conduct, and town and county regulations for these facilities have proven to be less than effective.

 Midwest Environmental Advocates works to protect Wisconsin’s environmental heritage and economic opportunities by promoting sound, science-based mining regulations.
 We recognize the diverse populations and types of communities that mining impacts and believe that all Wisconsinites should be aware of what mining can mean for our land, water and air.